benleane83/benleane83.github.io/blog/_posts/2025-12-04-ghes-coding-agent.md

 The CLI takes your prompt (in this case, the GitHub issue description), processes it with the same AI models that power Copilot in your IDE, and executes the coding task autonomously.

-## Architecting reusable workflows for scale
+## Building reusable workflows for scale

 One of the challenges with rebuilding a core GitHub.com service in Actions/CLI was how to scale properly across multiple repos.
 Maintaining local copies of YAML scripts in every repo isn't ideal, so the current prototype uses a hub-and-spoke model: